 My Zaid used to tell me, “I’m lucky because my avocation is my vocation.”
 It was his way of saying that his hobby was his job.
 He loved tinkering with televisions and started an electronics business, Norcon, out of it.
 He eventually grew it into a prosperous business and worked on the training vehicle for Apollo 11 and the security system for Depository Trust, which held certificates for stock exchanges.

 I didn’t realize it, but Zaid never took a day off of work for decades.
 Until the day he died, he would spend the week at Norcon and on the weekend he would travel up to his deer farm and work as a farmer.(3)In 1979 there was a profile of this retirement plan in the newspaper.
+It’s similar to my Ideal Retirement Plan.(4)Bubbie and Zaid also did a radio interview with cousin Judy Salwyn in 1993.
 This was what he considered a great use of his retirement years.

 Be Kind to Yourself . . .